Ajithbalakrishnan/Jetson_TX2_Works/README.md

 # Jetson_TX2_Works
-This is repo is for my personal works in Jetson TX2 Dev Kit
+This is repo is for my personal works on Jetson TX2 Dev Kit

 # IMGZMQ based streaming CSI Camera
 # A. Server side (System)